 Last but not least is Cambugahay Falls which is arguably the best waterfall in Siquijor!
-Cambugahay Falls is most famous for its tiered levels and freshwater cascades that are surrounded by lush rainforest.
+Cambugahay Falls is most famous for its tiered levels, strikingly blue-colored water, and freshwater cascades that are surrounded by lush rainforest.

 Cambugahay Falls is also located in Lazi on Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 35-minute drive to reach Cambugahay Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 35-minute drive to reach the falls

-The Cambugahay Falls entrance fee is 20 pesos and also a parking fee which is by donation only.
-To use the rope swings and rubber tubes down at these Siquijor Falls the cost is 50 pesos.
+The entrance fee is 20 pesos and also a parking fee which is by donation only.
+To use the rope swings and rubber tubes, there is an additional cost of 50 pesos.

-Unfortunately, when I visited Cambugahay Falls the water inside the swimming holes was brown, dirty and not that inviting due to heavy rains the night before.
+Unfortunately, when I visited Cambugahay Falls the water was brown, dirty, and not that attractive due to heavy rains the night before.
 However, I give thanks to friends of mine for providing some images of their own.

 Prior to visiting Siquijor, I had seen pictures of this waterfall on Instagram boasting turquoise blue waters and I have to say, I was a little disappointed when I didn’t get to experience its true beauty.
 But hey, that’s just mother nature.

 Dozens of sheltered huts are available to rent around the cascades if you wish to set your belongings down away from the water’s edge.
-There’s also some make-shift change rooms for visitors to use if need be.
+There are also some make-shift change rooms for visitors to use if need be.

 If you have a DJI Mavic Drone Camera, I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!